JoinCODED/WS-Flutter-M9-CRUD-With-API/04_updating_data/02_passing_the_book.md

       ),
 ```

-Now in the `book_card.dart` we have an edit icon, clicking on it should take us to the update page and pass the book `id` with it:
+4. In the edit icon button inside the `book_card.dart`, use the `GoRouter.push` method and pass the path along with the book `id` to it:

 ```dart
 IconButton(